ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-concludes.md

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/12840110" style="background-image: url('https://a.ppy.sh/users/12840110')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-bsc" href="https://osu.ppy.sh/users/12840110">Phreel</a></p>
-Which artists or composers do you draw inspiration from, and how have they influenced your approach to creating custom songs for osu!
-Tournaments?
+Which artists or composers do you draw inspiration from, and how have they influenced your approach to creating custom songs for osu! tournaments?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2345078" style="background-image: url('https://a.ppy.sh/users/2345078')"></a>